hartwigmedical/actin/molecular/README.md

 ---|---|---
-purity | 78% | The percentage of cells in the sequenced biopsy that originated from the tumor. predictedTumorType | Melanoma (87%) | The tumor type of origin predicted based on the molecular data along with a likelihood. isMicrosatelliteUnstable | 0 | If 1, sample is considered microsatellite unstable.
-Can be left blank in case experiment does not determine MSI. isHomologousRepairDeficient | 0 | If 1, sample is considered homologous repair deficient.
+purity | 78% | The percentage of cells in the sequenced biopsy that originated from the tumor. predictedTumorType | Melanoma (87%) | The tumor type of origin predicted based on the molecular data along with a likelihood. isMicrosatelliteUnstable | false | If true, sample is considered microsatellite unstable.
+Can be left blank in case experiment does not determine MSI. isHomologousRepairDeficient | false | If true, sample is considered homologous repair deficient.
 Can be left blank in case experiment does not determine HRD. tumorMutationalBurden | 14.2 | Number of mutations in the genome per Mb.
 Can be left blank in case experiment does not determine TMB. tumorMutationalLoad | 115 | Number of missense mutations across the genome.
 Can be left blank in case experiment does not determine TML.